yvesbou/swc-group35/ass4/ANSWERS.md

 ####Employees:
-We decided, that the abstract Class BankEmployee is the parent class of The RegularEmployee and the RegularEmployee is the parent class of the SectionChief and the SectionChief is the parent class of the Main Chief.
+We decided, that the abstract Class BankEmployee is the parent class of The RegularEmployee and the RegularEmployee is the parent class of the SectionChief and the SectionChief is the parent class of the Main_Ex2 Chief.
 We decided use inheritance here, because almost all methods of the parent are also used in the child.
 MainChief for example can use the upgrade and downgrade functions of his ancestors.
 BankEmployee is a BaseClass, which